GameDriver-io/gdio.unity_api.doc/gdio.unity_api.md

 ##### Summary

-PREVIEW: Register a collision monitor to recieve collision events on an object.
+Register a collision monitor to recieve collision events on an object.

 ##### Returns